nct2309/cellpress_crawling/README.md

 ### Google Colab / Jupyter Notebooks

-If you get an error like `"It looks like you are using Playwright Sync API inside the asyncio loop"`, you need to use the async versions:
+If you get an error like `"It looks like you are using Playwright Sync API inside the asyncio loop"`, you need to use the async versions with `await`:

 **❌ Don't use (will fail in Colab):**
 ```python